BradleySeymourSAE/transcribe-audio-file/readme.md

-# Google Speech Upload & Transcribe
+# AWS Upload & Transcribe Local Files
-### Uploads a Local Audio WAV file to Google Cloud Stroage
+### Uploads Local Audio files to AWS & Transcribes them
 ### _IMPORTANT NOTE_

 > If you are using Google Speech Client & wanting to upload large file sizes, make sure that you are not > uploading 3-4 hour long audio clips to transcribe as this can be quite expensive